Like `diff` but for PostgreSQL schemas

 make your schema changes testable, robust, and (mostly) automatic

-migra is a schema diff tool for PostgreSQL.
-Use it to compare database schemas or autogenerate migration scripts.
+migra is a schema diff tool for PostgreSQL, written in Python.
 Use it in your python scripts, or from the command line like this:

 $ migra postgresql:///a postgresql:///b alter table "public"."products" add column newcolumn text; alter table "public"."products" add constraint "x" CHECK ((price > (0)::numeric));

 migra magically figures out all the statements required to get from A to B.

 You can also detect changes for a single specific schema only with

 Migra supports PostgreSQL >= 10 only.
 Known issues exist with earlier versions.
 Development resources are limited, and feature support rather than backwards compatibility is prioritised.